3DStyleGLIP: Part-Tailored Text-Guided 3D Neural Stylization: Experiments

+To demonstrate the superiority of our 3DStyleGLIP in executing part-tailored stylization, we conducted two comparative analyses.
+First, we assessed the quality of 3D objects generated by our framework against leading text-driven 3D generation models.
+Considering the advancements in the latent diffusion model~\cite{rombach2022high}, we used four state-of-the-art methods as baselines: DreamFusion~\cite{poole2023dreamfusion}, Magic3D~\cite{lin2023magic3d}, Latent-NeRF~\cite{metzer2023latent}, and HiFA~\cite{zhu2023hifa}.
+Unlike 3DStyleGLIP, these models generate entire geometries, leading to differences in object shapes.

+Our second analysis focused on the part-wise texture quality, comparing 3DStyleGLIP with text-driven 3D stylization models that adjust a given mesh.
+We benchmarked against Text2Mesh~\cite{michel2022text2mesh} and TANGO~\cite{chen2022tango}, which leverage the CLIP embedding space, as well as TEXTure~\cite{richardson2023texture} and 3DStyle-Diffusion~\cite{yang20233dstyle}, which utilize latent diffusion models.

-To establish the superiority of our 3DStyleGLIP in executing part-tailored stylization tasks compared to existing methodologies, we conducted a comparative analysis using the stylization outcomes generated by six different methods: our 3DStyleGLIP, one 3D stylization method~\cite{michel2022text2mesh}, and four 3D generation methods~\cite{poole2023dreamfusion, lin2023magic3d, metzer2023latent, chen2023fantasia3d}.
-We utilized the official implementations provided for each method.
-For certain generation methods where official versions were unavailable, we utilized highly credible re-implementations~\cite{threestudio2023}.
-In each model, the text prompts utilized were a combination of basic prompts provided in the paper and official implementation, along with prompts specifying styles for individual parts.
+We utilized the official implementations of each method.
+Where official versions were unavailable, we utilized highly credible re-implementations~\cite{threestudio2023}.
+In each model, the text prompts utilized are a combination of basic prompts provided in the paper, along with prompts specifying styles for individual parts.

+As shown in~\autoref{fig:5_comparison_holistic}, 3D generation methods often produce noisy geometries, resulting in lower quality compared to human-made 3D objects.
+These methods also struggle to handle detailed text prompts that specify distinct styles for different parts, leading to stylized meshes that fail to match the text input and exhibit unrealistic deformations.
+Furthermore, both CLIP-based and diffusion-based 3D stylization approaches are unable to recognize and preserve the individuality of each part within a mesh, often causing unintended style blending across various parts.

-As shown in~\autoref{fig:5_comparison_holistic}, existing methods struggled to recognize individual parts within the meshes.
-This often resulted in undesired outcomes characterized by an unintended blending of styles across different parts.
-In contrast, 3DStyleGLIP adeptly managed part-tailored stylization, consistently yielding high-quality, stylized outcomes that distinctly respected the individuality of each part.
+In contrast, 3DStyleGLIP adeptly manages part-tailored stylization, consistently yielding high-quality, stylized outcomes that preserve the distinct individuality of each part.
 More stylization examples can be found in~\autoref{fig:all_samples}.